dsccommunity/SqlServerDsc/CONTRIBUTING.md

 #### Tests for style check of Markdown files

-When sending in a Pull Request (PR) style check will be performed on all Markdown files, and if the tests find any error the build will fail.
+When sending in a Pull Request (PR) a style check will be performed on all Markdown files, and if the tests find any error the build will fail.
 See the section [Documentation with Markdown](#documentation-with-markdown) how these errors kan be found before sending in the PR.

 The Markdown tests can be run locally if the packet manager 'npm' is available.
 To have npm available you need to install [node.js](https://nodejs.org/en/download/).